-When you are becoming good as a content writer in Nigeria the next step for you should not be to rush online looking for content writing jobs you can do from home or anywhere.
-The next step should be to send your contents to blogs for free for exposure.
+When you are becoming good as a writer in Nigeria the next step for you should not be to rush online looking for content writing jobs you can do from home or anywhere.
+The next step should be to send your content to blogs for free exposure.

 The more exposure you have the more people will notice your work and the more you are going to be able to set your price when content writing jobs start coming for you.

 Online writing jobs are everywhere in Nigeria and this is one of the best parts about becoming a content writer.
-As a content writer you can make money online writing whether as a student, stay-at-home mum or working father.
-You can also get ghost writing jobs online.
+As a writer, you can make money online writing whether as a student, stay-at-home mum, or working father.
+You can also get ghostwriting jobs online.

 1. You can make money as a content writer by starting a blog.
-With the blog you can write freely whatever that interests you and make money from it.
+With the blog, you can write freely whatever interests you and make money from it

 2. You can also make money by writing an ebook.
 If you are good at writing long articles you can simply convert these long rich articles to ebooks and sell them online.